-Austrian administrative data.
-We adopt a regression discontinuity (RD) design comparing individuals older and younger than 40, the age cutoff for eligibility for a nine-week extension of the potential UI benefit in addition to the base 30 weeks.
-This empirical setting has two distinct features: first, the Austrian setup allows us to identify even subtle UI effects with a high degree of precision since the Austrian Social Security Database includes daily records of employment status, earnings, and UI benefit receipt for the universe of all private sector workers.
+This paper investigates post-UI job quality from both an empirical and a theoretical perspective.
+We begin by studying how an extension of the potential UI benefits duration affects laid-off agents' search decisions, using 19 million job separations recorded in Austrian administrative data.
+We adopt a regression discontinuity (RD) design comparing individuals older and younger than 40, the age cutoff for eligibility for a nine-week extension of the potential UI benefit in addition to the base of 30 weeks.
+This empirical setting has two distinct features: first, it allows us to identify even subtle UI effects with a high degree of precision since the Austrian Social Security Database includes daily records of employment status, earnings, and UI benefit receipt for the universe of private sector workers.
 Second, Austria offers an institutional setting where both the base and the extended UI durations are similar to those in the U.S.

-Consistent with prior research, we find that an increase in potential benefit duration causes workers to stay two days unemployed longer.
-But we find in contrast that longer the benefit extension also causes workers to obtain jobs that pay in average 0.5 percent higher wage.
+Consistent with prior research, we estimate that a nine-week increase in potential benefit duration causes workers to stay jobless two days longer.
+But in contrast to previous studies, we find that the benefit extension also causes workers to obtain jobs that pay on average 0.5 percent higher wages.
 Moreover, the positive wage effect persists over time and does not substitute other desirable job characteristics.
 The evidence of the positive UI wage effect suggests that UI subsidizes search and not just leisure.

 How can we reconcile our result with the prior literature?
 A large body of existing work has not found any UI effect on job quality.
 For instance, three prominent papers that use quasi-experimental designs and administrative data provide estimates of the UI wage effects that are not significantly different from zero (Card et al. (2007a), Lalive (2007) and Van Ours and Vodopivec (2008)).
-Moreover, Schmieder et al. (2013) find a statistically significant negative UI wage effect.
+Moreover, Schmieder et al. (2014) find a statistically significant negative UI wage effect.
 We show that these different empirical findings are not in contradiction with theory once we take into account that an unemployed agent's job opportunities, skills, and UI benefits decrease the longer she remains without a job (duration dependence).